 Wednesday Organ Demonstrations

-Beginning in late 2023, our Cathedral Organists will offer entertaining and informative demonstrations of our unparalleled Great Organ on Wednesdays at 2 pm, following the Cathedral Highlights Tour.
+Beginning in 2024, our Cathedral Organists will offer entertaining and informative demonstrations of our unparalleled Great Organ on Wednesdays at 2 pm, following the Cathedral Highlights Tour.
 As cleaning of our Great Organ nears completion, stay tuned for more information on our organ demonstration schedule and tickets!

 Raymond Nagem, Former Associate Director of Music, Demonstrates the Great Organ